sjantli/tech-portfolio/docs/about.md

 id: about
 title: About
 ---
 I am Sridevi Jantli and I am an MTS at NetApp.
-I am Bold and brave and love to hike.
+I am bold, brave, confident and hardworking.

-Write it in first (I) or third (Your Name Here) person.

-> Don't know what to write?
-Get a good friend to help!
-Set some time aside to soundboard.
+I like to hike and try new adventures.

 ## Current Role

 Software Engineer at NetApp

-## Recognition

-First from my family to work in the USA.

 ## Social Media